santsukevich/swim-infra/README.md

 9. pushgateway is deployed on the node with label `type==backup`
 10. Routing for Grafana, Prometheus, Alertmanager via Traefik
 11. Basic Auth for Prometheus and Alertmanager
-12. Data for Grafana, Prometheus, Alertmanager, and Loki are stored on the machine with label `type==backup` at `/home/monitoring/`
+12. Data for Grafana, Prometheus, Alertmanager, and Loki are stored on the machine with label `type==backup` at `/home/monitoring/`.
 I used bind-mount to get around my test setup limitations.
 Adjust at your needs.

 ## App
-`app-stack.yml`
+`/app-stack.yml`
 1. All services are deployed on nodes with label `type==app`
 2. Example app connects to storages, performs ping-like check and returns status message, check `/app`
 3. Routing via Traefik

 ## Minio
+`/minio-stack.yml`
 1. Replicas are deployed on nodes with label `type==minio`
 2. Nodes are prepped; disks for Minio are partitioned and added to `fstab`
 3. Routing for Minio and Minio-Console via Traefik
 4. Don't forget to check the volumes section for Minio; all used disks must be mounted into the container

 ## Redis
+`/redis-stack.yml`
 1. Replicas are created as separate services and deployed on nodes with label `redis.replica == X`, where X is the replica number
 2. Redis Sentinel is used for HA; Sentinel replicas are created as separate services and deployed the same way as Redis replicas
 3. For clients that don't support Redis Sentinel, a workaround based on HAProxy is deployed to poll Redis Sentinel replicas

 ## Mongo
+`/mongo-stack.yml`
 1. Replicas are created as separate services and deployed on nodes with label `mongo.replica == X`, where X is the replica number

 ## Postgres
+`/postgres-stack.yml`
 1. Replicas are created as separate services and deployed on nodes with label `postgres.replica == X`, where X is the replica number

+`/backup-stack.yml`
 ## Backup
 1. The `crazymax/swarm-cronjob` image is used as the scheduler and is deployed on the Swarm Manager
-2. Backups of Redis and Mongo are saved on the machine with label `type==backup` at `/home/backup/` I used bind-mount to get around my test setup limitations.
+2. Backups of Redis and Mongo are saved on the machine with label `type==backup` at `/home/backup/`.
+I used bind-mount to get around my test setup limitations.
 Adjust at your needs.

+# License
+MIT